By: Claudia Lutz.

 The camp was designed to give girls a kaleidoscopic picture of what it means to be a plant biologist: activities included using the IGB Core Facilities’ high-powered microscopes, designing and printing 3D pollen grains at the Champaign-Urbana Community Fab Lab, learning to identify different types of pollen and to pollinate corn, planning and recording a climate newscast with green screen technology, and hearing guest talks from IGB researchers on the science of pollen and the crucial role that women play in STEM fields.

-“We hope the campers will come away from the week excited by the science and technology that they used, as well as with an appreciation for the importance of pollen and pollination in our world,” said plant biologist Lisa Ainsworth, a member of the Genomic Ecology of Global Change (GEGC) research theme at IGB and co-organizer of the camp.
+“We hope the campers will come away from the week excited by the science and technology that they used, as well as with an appreciation for the importance of pollen and pollination in our world,” said USDA ARS and plant biologist Lisa Ainsworth, a member of the Genomic Ecology of Global Change (GEGC) research theme at IGB and co-organizer of the camp.
 “That's the aim—to keep girls interested in science and to show them that it's accessible and exciting.”

 Campers also explored pollination biology through tours of campus highlights, visiting SoyFACE, a state-of-the-art field research facility; the Pollinitarium, a museum devoted to pollinating insects, birds, and other animals; and Blue Waters, one of the most powerful supercomputers in the world.

 The girls also completed a campus photo scavenger hunt that led them to other important science-related landmarks.
 “I liked going to the Pollinitarium and all that fun stuff, because everybody really enjoyed that part,” said Taylor Buesing, who commuted from Villa Grove each day for her second year of participation in the camp.